Neolithic symbols in China: Banpo and Jiangzhai

-Another group of early symbols, which many have compared to Chinese characters, are the Banpo symbols from sites like Banpo, just east of Xi'an in Shaanxi dating from the 5th millennium BCE, (Note: Banpo is radiocarbon dated to 4770 to 4290 BCE after bristlecone pine correction (Woon reports 4000 BCE), while Jiangzhai, Xi'an is radiocarbon dated to 4020 to 3635 BCE (Woon reports 3500 BCE): Woon 1987, p.275 & 276 respectively.) and nearby, at Jiangzhai, in Lintong District, from the early 4th millennium BCE.
+Another group of early symbols, which many have compared to Chinese characters, are the Banpo symbols from sites like Banpo, just east of Xi'an in Shaanxi dating from the 5th millennium BCE, (Note: Banpo is radiocarbon dated to 4770 to 4290 BCE after bristlecone pine correction (Woon reports 4000 BCE), while Jiangzhai, Xi'an is radiocarbon dated to 4020 to 3635 BCE (Woon reports 3500 BCE): Woon 1987 respectively.) and nearby, at Jiangzhai, in Lintong District, from the early 4th millennium BCE.
 As the Banpo symbols were discovered fairly early (1954–1957) and are relatively numerous (with 22 different symbols on 113 sherds), these have been the focus of the most attention.

 Some scholars have concluded that they are meaningful symbols like clan emblems or signatures which have some of the quality of writing, perhaps being primitive characters, while others have concluded based on comparisons to oracle bone script that some of them are numerals.
 Still others feel they may be ownership or potters' marks.

 Finally, some scholars sound a note of caution, calling such conclusions unwarranted or premature.
 This is because all of the Banpo-type symbols occur singly, on pottery and pottery fragments, unlike written words, which tend to occur in strings representing language.
 Thus, there is no context from which to conclude that the symbols are actually being used to represent language.

 Furthermore, there is no evidence of the phonetic loan usage and semantic-phonetic compounding (Note: The Banpo symbols are monosomatic entities such as x, | and +, each with only one component.
 See Wénwù Press 1963 p.197, plate 141 and plates 167–171.) necessary to produce a functional script as seen in the Shang dynasty's oracle bone script.